analogdevicesinc/ai8x-training/README.md

 ###### RedHat Enterprise Linux / CentOS 8

-While Ubuntu 20.04 LTS is the supported distribution, the MAX78000/MAX78002 software packages run fine on all modern Linux distributions that also support CUDA.
+While Ubuntu 20.04 LTS and 22.04 LTS are the supported distributions, the MAX78000/MAX78002 software packages run fine on all modern Linux distributions that also support CUDA.
 The *apt-get install* commands above must be replaced with distribution specific commands and package names.
 Unfortunately, there is no obvious 1:1 mapping between package names from one distribution to the next.
 The following example shows the commands needed for RHEL/CentOS 8.

 *Two of the required packages are not in the base repositories.
 Enable the EPEL and PowerTools repositories:*